Halter: History

 Halters may be as old as the early domestication of animals, and their history is not as well studied as that of the bridle or hackamore.
 The word "halter" derives from the Germanic words meaning "that by which anything is held."

+One halter design was patented in the United States by Henry Wagner of Toledo, Iowa February 13, 1894.

 Uses

-A halter is used to lead and tie up an animal.
+A halter is used to control an animal when leading on the ground, and as a restraint when tying them up.
 It is used on many different types of livestock.
 Halters are most closely associated with Equidae such as horses, donkeys, and mules.
 However, they are also used on farm animals such as cattle and goats and other working animals such as camels, llamas, and yaks.
 Halters generally are not used on elephants or on predators, though there are halters made for dogs.

 Halters are often plain in design, used as working equipment on a daily basis.
 In addition to the halter, a lead line, lead shank or lead rope is required to actually lead or tie the animal.
 It is most often attached to the halter at a point under the jaw, or less often, at the cheek, usually with a snap, but occasionally spliced directly onto the halter.
 A standard working lead rope is approximately 9 to 12 ft long.